Project-Counter/cop5/source/12-maintenance/03-resolution-of-proposed-changes.rst

 Approval of Changes
 """""""""""""""""""

+Changes that are approved will enter the usual Explicit Versioning process.
+Fix and Feature changes do not require community consultation and will be added to the TAG worklist for upcoming releases.

-Changes that are substantive in nature (i.e. would require changes in how reports are generated or consumed) will be presented to COUNTER membership for comments for a period of at least 45 calendar days.
-All member comments MUST be considered and responded to by the EC or the designated working group.
+Changes that are substantive in nature (e.g. those that would require changes in how reports are generated or consumed) will be incorporated into the worklist for future Breaking releases and form part of the community consultation process.

-After the comment period, changes to the COUNTER Code of Practice MUST be voted upon by the COUNTER Executive Committee and approved by committee majority.
+After the community consultation period, changes to the COUNTER Code of Practice MUST be voted upon by the COUNTER Executive Committee and approved by committee majority.
 EC Members can respond to a ballot by voting Yes, No or Abstain.
 For clarity, the number of affirmative votes MUST be greater than 50% of the total number of EC members minus abstentions (a non-vote is considered a “No” vote.)

 Communication of Changes